PantingEYEs/Arukachan/README.md

 Step 1.
 Navigate to Arukachan directory in Terminal.

 Step 2.
+Use "python3 setup.py" then it gonna be:
+    First.
 Use "python3 -m venv venv" to create a virtual environment.
+And "source venv/bin/activate" to activate the virtual environment;
+    Second.
+Use "pip install -r requirements.txt" to install required libraries;
+    Third.
+Use "huggingface-cli download TheBloke/Llama-2-7b-Chat-GGUF llama-2-7b-chat.Q4_K_M.gguf --local-dir . --local-dir-use-symlinks False" to download the LLM model;
+    Fourth.
+Use "python3 Arukachan_v1.0.py" to run Arukachan script;

 Step 3.
-Use "source venv/bin/activate" to activate the virtual environment.

-Step 4.
-Use "pip install -r requirements.txt" to install required libraries.

-Step 5.
-Use "python3 Arukachan_v1.0.py" to run Arukachan script.

-Step 6.
 Use "deactivate" to deactivate the virtual environment.

 Tips: When you add some new required libraries in your project.
 You should use "pip freeze > requirements.txt" to save your changes in virtual environment.